 If you read all this and believe I may be a right person to work with, please see the info about how to start that possibility at Support Services.

 93% of people who attempt suicide do not end up dying by suicide.
 It is very realistic that even people who get to that dark place, can survive and thrive, with the right skills and supports.
 Even though they likely will experience suicide thoughts when emotional pain is high.
 And even though so many changes are still needed in this country for all people to have the experience of being valued, of belonging, of having access to good housing, education, health care, and other basic rights that are part of having a life one is glad to live.

 One of the keys is finding the right helper(s) to guide one along the path to safety from suicide and/or self harm.
 The right helper(s) is/are caring, respectful, patient, and knowledgeable.
 She/he/they is/are well-grounded in recent research and best practices for reducing suicide risk.
-That includes working collaboratively with the person at risk and those closest to her/him.
+That includes working collaboratively with the person at risk and those closest to her/him/them.

-Counseling with ME?
+Individual Work with ME?

 Because of my extensive professional experience, my on-going training specifically in reducing suicide risk, my personal experience, and “the kind of person” I am, I may be the right person to help you or the person you feel so concerned about.
 And if I’m not the right person, I will try to help you find that right person.

-Stayin’ Alive: support group for survivors of suicide thoughts and attempt(s)
+Stayin’ Alive support group for survivors of suicide thoughts and attempt(s)